amitsaha/amitsaha.github.io/content/py-ast-straightplugin-nox.md

 The analyser was written as a single file which meant adding new rules meant changing the engine itself.
 I wanted to implement a plugin based architecture for it.
 However, I didn't get around to do that because of other reasons.

-Around the same time, I learned about [straight.plugin](http://straightplugin.readthedocs.io/en/latest/) from Nick Coghlan .
+Around the same time, I saw Nick Coghlan suggest [straight.plugin](http://straightplugin.readthedocs.io/en/latest/) to someone else.
 So finally, I got around to sit with it and the result is this post and a plugin based Python code analyser with an accompanying [git repository](https://github.com/amitsaha/py_analyser).

 Our analyser has two parts - the core engine and the plugins which can do various things with the code being analysed.
 For